DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 You'll be asked for administrator rights.
 Then, Microsoft's Web Platform Installer will proceed with the installation of `PHP` already configured with the `Xdebug` extension, which enables the debugging functionality.

-### b.
-Existing PHP Installation
+## Existing PHP Installation

-If you have PHP already installed, you can set it to be used by Visual Studio.
+If you have PHP already installed and not listed in the project properties dialog above, you can configure it to be used by Visual Studio.
 Go to menu `Tools | Options` and navigate to `PHP Tools / Interpreter` as depicted below.

 ![PHP Interpreter option](imgs/install-php-interpreter.png)